-Soft, chewy, fudgy dark chocolate peanut butter cookies.
+These dark chocolate peanut butter cookies are thick, extra fudgy, and have a rich chocolate flavor.
 One part brownie + one part chocolate cookie + one part peanut butter = one extra delicious cookie!

 After they’re done baking, I like to place a few extra peanut butter chips on the top of each cookie for appearance.
 Because extra peanut butter chips create the perfect “Please Eat Me” cookie.
 (That’s a very professional culinary term)….

 These cookies are extra-large, soft in the middle, super fudgy and have so many peanut butter chips.
 The combination of rich chocolate and salty peanut butter makes them not too sweet, and the texture makes them truly incredible.